-Read the SEC’s full fraud complaint against Tesla CEO Elon Musk
+Elon Musk is sad and disappointed by the SEC’s fraud charges

 The Securities and Exchange Commission said today it has charged the Tesla CEO with securities fraud over his much-publicized tweets about potentially taking the company private—tweets the SEC has deemed false and misleading.
 Musk tweeted “funding secured” earlier this year in reference to the supposed plan.
 The company has since abandoned the idea, but the tweet led some to question Musk’s motives, especially because it caused a boost in Tesla’s stock.

-According to the SEC’s complaint, Musk had not, in fact, discussed specific deal terms with potential financing partners, and he “allegedly” knew there was uncertainty around the plan.
+According to the SEC’s complaint, Musk had not, in fact, discussed specific deal terms with potential financing partners, and he allegedly knew there was uncertainty around the plan.

 “Corporate officers hold positions of trust in our markets and have important responsibilities to shareholders,” said Steven Peikin, co-director of the SEC’s enforcement division, in a statement.
 “An officer’s celebrity status or reputation as a technological innovator does not give license to take those responsibilities lightly.”